Druzai/Bot_Mc_discord/README.md

 * [mcipc](https://github.com/conqp/mcipc) - lib for easy using query and rcon to connect to minecraft server
 * [pyinstaller](https://github.com/pyinstaller/pyinstaller) - lib to build project to executable file, you can use another one if you can't for some reason, but my makefile works only with this library
 ### Installation
-Type in command prompt, you must have [requirements.txt](requirements.txt) in root folder of the project
+Type in command prompt, you must have [requirements.txt](requirements.txt) in root folder of the project.
 ```
 pip install -r requirements.txt
 ```
 ### Build
-Type in command prompt in root directory of the project to build it
+Type in command prompt in root directory of the project to build it.
 ```
 pyinstaller -F --icon=bot.ico --distpath=./ Discord_bot.py
 ```
-Or using [make utility](https://www.gnu.org/software/make/) type "make" in root directory
+Or using [make utility](https://www.gnu.org/software/make/) type "make" in root directory.
 ### Run
 * Windows